Jesusemora/VectorPlus/README.md

 ## Prerequisites
 C++ 11

-This library contains a class that uses the SOIL library for loading textures, so it must be included in the compiler flags.
-I might separate the Texture class into a different file in the future.
+The file TexturePlus.h uses the SOIL library for loading textures into opengl, so it must be included in the compiler flags.
+This file is optional.

 ## Installation
 Just download the file VectorPlus.h and include it in your program

+`
+#include "Object/VectorPlus.h"
+`

 ## Classes